 We will send you a copy of your interview transcript via post or email (according to your preference) and ask you to read over it.
 If there are any parts you wish to be removed, we will ask you to mark these and send the transcript back to us.
-Along with the transcript, we will also send you your 'Health Professional Profile' - a brief summary about you including your specialty / profession, age at the time of the interview, current employer (type of health service only), location (metro / regional) and your professional experience in caring for women with early or premature menopause (duration and health service settings) that will appear on the website for you to check and approve.
+Along with the transcript, we will also send you your 'Participant Profile' - a 500 word summary of your story that will appear on the website for you to check and approve.
 We will ask you to return all these documents by email or reply paid envelope (including your signed copyright form if you did not sign this straight after the interview).
 Finally, once the website is ready to go live, we will invite you to the website launch and send you the website address.